junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 Dean glances back over his shoulder.
 "Great, now I feel like some douchbag commander giving orders and you're just like a good little soldier knowing one line for your whole life: 'Yes, sir.'"

 Cas blinks blankly.
-"Would you prefer I said no?"
+"Would you prefer I say no?"

 Dean sighs, a small chuckle escaping.
 "It's a joke, never mind.
 What now?"